iotile/poduino/examples/count-example/README.md

    - Your globally unique device ID
    - A variable ID representing the `output stream` you used in your device (i.e. `output 1`).
    The variable is used to mapped the encoded output stream ID (`output 1`) to a readable, user friendly name (say, `COUNT`).
-Trying to keep this tutorial simple, we are not explaining how to come up with the vaiable ID that you need to use, but for now, just know that `output 1` is represented as ID `0x5001` just as `output 2` would be represented by `0x5002` and so on.
+Trying to keep this tutorial simple, we are not explaining how to come up with the variable ID that you need to use, but for now, just know that `output 1` is represented as ID `0x5001` just as `output 2` would be represented by `0x5002` and so on.
    - The stream ID is then formatted as `s--<projectID>--<deviceID>--<variableID>`.
 In our example, we would need Stream ID `s--0000-1234--0000-0000-0000-001f--5001` where we assume the project ID is `0x1234`.
 - The data stream is always a *Time Series* with a timestamp and a value.

-## 8. Register to IOTile Cloud
+### 7. Register to IOTile Cloud

 Get an account at https://iotile.cloud

 Make sure you check your email and confirm the registration.

-## 9. Setup an Organization and Project
+### 8. Setup an Organization and Project

 Create an Organization and a Project.
 Remember that this Project will contain your device and stream data.

-## 10. Download the IOTile Companion App
+### 9. Download the IOTile Companion App

 The **IOTile Companion** Mobile App enables you to easily claim and connect to the NFC300 via Bluetooth Low Energy (BLE) using your mobile phone or tablet.
 Install and open the IOTile Companion App from the iOS or Google Play App Store.